Yuanyuan-Yuan/CacheQL/README.md

 ## Citation

-If CacheQL is helpful for your research, please consider cite our work as follow:
+If CacheQL is helpful for your research, please consider cite our work as follows:

 ```bib
 @inproceedings{yuan2023cacheql,